skip to content

 Written examination

-Depending on the modules chosen during the CPGS year (full-time) / two years (part-time), students might have to sit written examination to satisfy the requirements of the CPGS.
+Depending on the modules chosen during the CPGS year (full-time) / two years (part-time), students might have to sit a written examination to satisfy the requirements of the CPGS.
 Both full-time and part-time students must take these in-person.

 Other